NXP LPC: LPC3000 series

-The LPC3xxx series are based on the ARM926EJ-S core.
-Was first 90 nm ARM9 family.
+The LPC3xxx series use the ARM926EJ-S core, and were based on the Nexperia SoC platform.
+Was the first 90 nm ARM9 MCU processor family.

 LPC3200

 The LPC3200 series are based on the ARM926EJ-S processor core.

 LPC3100

 The LPC3100 series are based on the ARM926EJ-S processor core.
 The LPC3154 is used by NXP to implement the LPC-Link debugger on all LPCXpresso boards.
 The LPC3180 core operates up to 208 MHz, and features interfaces for SDRAM, USB 2.0 full-speed, NAND flash, Secure Digital (SD) and I²C.

 LPC2000 series

 LPC2000 is a series based on a 1.8-volt ARM7TDMI-S core operating at up to 80 MHz together with a variety of peripherals including serial interfaces, 10-bit ADC/DAC, timers, capture compare, PWM, USB interface, and external bus options.
 Flash memory ranges from 32 kB to 512 kB; RAM ranges from 4 kB to 96 kB.

 NXP has two related series without the LPC name, the LH7 series are based on the ARM7TDMI-S and ARM720T cores, and the LH7A series are based on the ARM9TDMI core.